yshivakrishna/intel_xeon_phi_kernel_driver/README.txt

 Building
 ========

 Building has been tested on Linux kernel 2.6.32 on Red Hat systems nominally supported by MPSS 2.1.
 Build requirements are kernel header files and gcc.

 To build:

     $ cd kmod
     $ MICARCH=k1om make

-Starting
+The module will compile with MICARCH=l1om, but without any micmem features.

+Loading
 ========

 The module has only been tested on k1om devices.
-It doesn't contain checks against l1om.
 Apart from replacing the module, mpss needs to be running (this is TODO).
     /etc/init.d/mpss stop
     rmmod mic